-Risk Time Risk Risk
+Risk Time Risk Risk impact

-type horizon factor impact
+type horizon factor

-Transitional: Technology Medium Long Income Investment Paragon's clients operate in a broad variety of sectors.
+Transitional: Medium Income Paragon's clients operate in a broad variety of sectors.
 Our historical business model has focused on printed communications.
 Many of these sectors have digital conversion strategies to move their end consumers from printed paper communications to digital alternatives.
 This shift is partially driven by the commitment to deliver carbon savings and more sustainable options for their customer base.
 Paragon has mitigated this risk by developing digital communication product offerings and developing the technology to integrate client communication platforms.
 However, the move away from printed communications presents a risk to the revenue streams for our production locations.
 Paragon estimates that approximately 6-10% of our client revenue is at risk from the transition to digital communications.
+This was estimated by examining the % of contracted work within UKIL with a strategy to migrate their end customers to a digital communication journey.
+This was used to calculate an approximate value of revenue at risk.

+Technology Long Investment